 We're always looking for people with transferable skills who can bring life experience and insights from working in other sectors.
 Don't rule yourself out just because you have a non-traditional background, or because you don't have clinical or degree-level qualifications.
-As long as you share our values, we want to talk to you.
+Whether you've always wanted to work for the NHS or your circumstances have changed recently, if you share our values, we want to talk to you.